brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 17 bht.md

 # Ephesians 1:17 Commentary Help Text

 ## BHT:
-The Father, who is the glorious Father, radiating infinite glory through His Son Jesus Christ, desires to give you the Spirit of wisdom and revelation.
-This Spirit, who is the Spirit of promise, is also the Spirit of wisdom and revelation, illuminating the minds of believers with the knowledge of salvation and the deep truths of God.
-Through the Spirit's work, we can grow in our understanding and knowledge of Him, receiving the wisdom and revelation that leads to true spiritual enlightenment.
+The Father, who possesses the glory that is seen in Christ, desires to grant believers the Spirit of wisdom and revelation.
+This Spirit, also known as the Spirit of promise, continues to guide and enlighten the faithful in their journey of faith.
+By imparting wisdom, this Spirit makes believers wise unto salvation and reveals the profound truths of God to them.
+Through these gifts, believers can grow in their knowledge and understanding of God's plan and purposes.

 ## Choicest Commentary Quotes:
 ### Henry Alford: